 - Cysts (fluid filled sacks at the base of your teeth)

 - Teeth that are still coming in

-At Seattle’s Family Dentistry, our dental team uses digital x-rays which have several advantages over traditional film based x-rays.
-They emit up to 90% less radiation, are ready for examination nearly instantly, can be viewed by the patient and dentist on a computer screen, and they are greener; no chemicals are needed for processing.
+At Seattle’s Family Dentistry, our dental team uses digital x-rays which have several advantages over traditional film-based x-rays.
+They emit up to 90% less radiation, are ready for examination nearly instantly, and can be viewed by the patient and dentist on a computer screen.
+They are also greener as no chemicals are needed for processing.

 Gum Disease (Periodontal Disease)

 Gum disease accounts for approximately 70% of all tooth loss in adults.
 Early signs of gum disease include bleeding gums when flossing or brushing and gums that are red, inflamed, or swollen.
 Gum disease and tooth decay are caused by the same bacteria.
 These bacteria form plaque beneath the gum-line, which eats away at the bond between tooth and gum.
 If deterioration is allowed to continue, “pockets” form in between the teeth and the gums.
 Pockets deeper than 3ml may require special treatment to remove the bacteria and plaque.
 Without treatment and continuous maintenance, gum disease will eventually weaken the bonds that hold the teeth in place.
 There is no permanent treatment for gum disease.
 However, it can be kept under control with proper personal hygiene and regular visits to Dr. Goraya and her staff.